-- 5.5 The Head must be consulted in cases of breaches of discipline where there may be special circumstances which should be taken into consideration (see also paragraph 5.8 below). - 5.6 Serious breaches of the School Code of Conduct and associated policies (appendix 3) - 5.6.1 Allegations, complaints or rumours of more serious breaches of the School Code of Conduct and associated policies (appendix 3) should be referred to the Head. - 5.6.2 The main categories of misconduct which are considered to be serious breaches of the School Code of Conduct and associated policies (appendix 3) include but are not limited to: - supply / possession / use of certain drugs and solvents or their paraphernalia or substances intended to resemble them, or alcohol or tobacco; - (b) theft, blackmail, physical violence, intimidation, racism or persistent bullying; - (c) misconduct of a sexual nature; supply or possession of pornography; harmful sexual behaviour, including sexual violence and sexual harassment; - (d) possession or use of unauthorised firearms or other weapons; - (e) vandalism or computer hacking; - (f) persistent attitudes or behaviour which are inconsistent with the School's ethos; - (g) other serious misconduct which affects the welfare of a member or members of the School community or which brings the School into disrepute (single or repeated episodes) on or off School premises. - 5.6.3 The range of sanctions for serious breaches of the School Code of Conduct and associated policies include: - (a) Fixed Term Exclusion (appendix 3): A pupil may be sent or released home for a limited period either as a disciplinary sanction or as a neutral act pending the outcome of an investigation or review. - (b) Permanent Exclusion (appendix 3): A pupil is liable to Expulsion for a grave breach of the School Code of Conduct or associated policies or a serious criminal offence.
-Exclusion is reserved for the most serious breaches. - 5.6.4 The investigation procedures followed by the School in cases where a sanction of Exclusion, or Permanent Exclusion may be imposed by the Head, as set out in our school Exclusion policy.
-The Head is required to act fairly and in accordance with the principles of natural justice. - 5.6.5 If a pupil is withdrawn from the School before the conclusion of these disciplinary procedures, the School reserves the right to complete the procedures, in the absence of the pupil and the Parents if necessary, and to make a finding.
-The School reserves the right to refer to such disciplinary action in references provided for the pupil.
+- 5.5 The Head must be consulted in cases of breaches of discipline where there may be special circumstances which should be taken into consideration (see also paragraph 5.8 below). - 5.6 Serious breaches of the School Code of Conduct and associated policies (appendix 3) - 5.6.1 Allegations, complaints or rumours of more serious breaches of the School Code of Conduct and associated policies (appendix 3) should be referred to the Head. - 5.6.2 The main categories of misconduct which are considered to be serious breaches of the School Code of Conduct and associated policies (appendix 3) include but are not limited to: - supply / possession / use of certain drugs and solvents or their paraphernalia or substances intended to resemble them, or alcohol, vapes or tobacco; - (b) theft, blackmail, physical violence, intimidation, racism or persistent bullying; - (c) online bullying and/or misuse of social media; - (d) misconduct of a sexual nature; supply or possession of pornography; harmful sexual behaviour, including sexual violence and sexual harassment; - (e) possession or use of unauthorised firearms or other weapons; - (f) vandalism or computer hacking; - (g) persistent attitudes or behaviour which are inconsistent with the school's ethos; - (h) other serious misconduct which affects the welfare of a member or members of the school community or which brings the school into disrepute (single or repeated episodes) on or off school premises. - 5.6.3 The range of sanctions for serious breaches of the School Code of Conduct and associated policies include: - (a) Suspension (appendix 3): A pupil may be sent or released home for a limited period either as a disciplinary sanction or as a neutral act pending the outcome of an investigation or review. - (b) Permanent Exclusion (appendix 3): A pupil is liable to Expulsion for a grave breach of the School Code of Conduct or associated policies or a serious criminal offence.
+Exclusion is reserved for the most serious breaches. - 5.6.4 The investigation procedures followed by the school in cases where a sanction of Suspension, or Permanent Exclusion may be imposed by the Head, as set out in our school Exclusion policy.
+The Head is required to act fairly and in accordance with the principles of natural justice. - 5.6.5 If a pupil is withdrawn from the school before the conclusion of these disciplinary procedures, the school reserves the right to complete the procedures, in the absence of the pupil and the parents if necessary, and to make a finding.
+The school reserves the right to refer to such disciplinary action in references provided for the pupil.